CoreBTS/devops-primer/course-material/module2-terraform/terraform.md

 If the module proves easy, here are some additional suggestions to attempt to get more familiar with Terraform, if time permits:

-- Grant the Modern Applications & Data AAD Security Group R/W Access to the KeyVault Secret
+- Grant the Modern Applications & Data Microsoft 365 Group R/W Access to the KeyVault Secret
 - Deploy a conditional setting that creates a storage account but only if the environment is NonProd
 - Deploy a storage account via Portal that will contain the Terraform State Files for both environments and reconfigure Terraform to reference them